 eCommerce and Internet Law

-I work to resolve clients’ challenges that arise from doing commerce over the Internet.
+I work to resolve clients’ challenges that arise from engaging in commerce over the Internet.
 There are special challenges that individuals and businesses face when using a third-party platform to sell products, such as Amazon.
 I help Amazon sellers resolve disputes with Amazon by counseling them on how to avoid seller account suspensions and how to get their accounts reinstated as quickly as possible to get them back online.

 I also assist clients in resolving Internet Minimum Advertising Price Policy (IMAP or MAP) disputes among manufacturers and sellers, which frequently occur online.
 MAP complaints on Amazon are usually brought under the guise of intellectual property complaints and result in suspensions.
 I help clients persuade the complaining parties to withdraw their complaints and enable my client to get reinstated on Amazon or other third-party Internet marketplaces.